-(2) An application for informal probate of a will shall state the following in addition to the statements required by (1):
+(2) An application for informal probate of a will shall state the following in addition to the statements required by subdivision (1) of this section:

-(ii) that the applicant, to the best of his knowledge, believes the will to have been validly executed; and
+(ii) that the applicant, to the best of the applicant's knowledge, believes the will to have been validly executed; and

 (iii) that after the exercise of reasonable diligence the applicant is unaware of any instrument revoking the will, and that the applicant believes that the instrument which is the subject of the application is the decedent's last will.